stabilefrisur/aa-mbs/research/stochastic_processes.md

 ### Continuous-Time Model

-A mean reversion process is described by the following SDE:
+A mean reversion process, also know as Ornstein-Uhlenbeck process, is described by the following SDE:

 $$
 dX_t = \theta (\mu - X_t) dt + \sigma dW_t